Watcher3056/EasyCS/README.md

 - Compatible with `Actor` and `EntityFactory` features

 Downsides:
-- Can be messy to work with on `Actor` so better use for creating `Entity` that don't need gameobject(plain objects), such as Inventory Items, etc.
+- Can be messy to work with on `Actor` so better use in context of `EntityFactory`(ScriptableObject) for creating `Entity` that don't need gameobject(plain objects), such as Inventory Items, etc.

 ![Alt Text](https://i.imgur.com/Ifgrprc.png)